ExecutionLLC/gen-bs/README.md

 # Installation

+## Database Installation

+Web server uses PostgreSQL to store project metadata (anything it needs, except the sample and source data itself, which is stored inside the application server).
+So, to be able to run it, you need to install PostgreSQL somewhere.
+If database access settings are different from defaults (which can be found in the `utils/Config.js`), use the following environment variables later when running to configure it:

+* `GEN_WS_DATABASE_SERVER` - to configure database host name.
+* `GEN_WS_DATABASE_PORT` - to configure database port.
+* `GEN_WS_DATABASE_USER` - user with root access to the server, defaults to `postgres`.
+* `GEN_WS_DATABASE_PASSWORD` - root user password.
+* `GEN_WS_DATABASE_NAME` - name of the database to use for the project.

+## Web Server Launch

-Currently, Node v4.2.2 is using.
+Currently, Node v4.2.2 is used.
 To be able to switch node versions easily in future it is recommended to use Node version manager (NVM), which is downloadable by the link below:

 https://github.com/creationix/nvm